-SAT Card Shark: Strategies for Sentence Completion
+SAT Card Shark: Strategies for Sentence Completion Activity

 To get your teen ready for the Reading portion of the SAT, it pays to acquire a bank of strategies for answering sentence completion items.
 How to make sure these test tricks touch home?
 Try this game for some card-slinging study fun!

 - Your teen’s favorite card game, such as solitaire or Uno